facebook/watchman/README.markdown

 We (Facebook) have to ask for a "Contributor License Agreement" from someone who sends in a patch or code that we want to include in the codebase.
-This is a legal requirement (a similar situation applies in other projects, such as Apache and other ASF projects or the Linux kernel).
+This is a legal requirement; a similar situation applies to Apache and other ASF projects.

 If we ask you to fill out a CLA we'll direct you to [our online CLA page](https://developers.facebook.com/opensource/cla) where you can complete it